Zappo Zap: European contacts

 In March 1883 Hermann Wissmann, the first European traveller in the region, gave the name "Zappo Zap" to a leader known as Nsapu Nsapu who ruled over the town of Mpengie, part of the Ben'Eki kingdom.

 This was a settlement with more than a thousand people, many of them slave warriors, to the east of the Sankuru River between Kabinda and Lusambo.

 The group were thriving through slave raiding and trading with caravans from the Arab and Swahili towns on the Lualaba River to the east and from Bihe in Angola to the southwest.

 In 1883 Zappo Zap felt strong enough to challenge the king of the Ben'Eki, leading to a civil war that drew in all the slavers of the region.
 In 1886, he was forced to retreat to a location near Lusambo, where he built an impressive station.
 In 1887 he lost a battle on the right bank of the Sankuru and was forced to cross the river with his 3,000 followers.
 He met the Congo Free State commander Paul Le Marinel near Lusambo, with Chief Mukenge Kalamba of the Lulua, both retreating westward from the Lualaba.

 When Herman Wissman met Zappo Zap in 1887 he was dressed with a turban, shirt and pants in the Arab fashion.
 The missionary Lapsley, who met Zappo Zap's son later, said he had a cloth tied about his head and was clothed from shoulder to knee.
 Lapsley gave Zappo Zap a gift of brass wire and cloth, and received some young slaves in return.
 Lapsley appreciated the gift, later releasing the slaves and educating them at the Luebo mission.

 Zappo Zap died in 1888 and was succeeded by his son, who also came to be known as Zappo Zap, and who moved with all his people to settle near the Luluabourg post in 1889.

 The second Zappo Zap died in 1894.
 His brother succeeded him and took the name Zappo Zap, which had become the title of the leader of the Zappo Zap people.

 In some ways, the Zappo Zaps seemed civilized to the missionaries.

 They wore Western-style clothing, lived in square houses and could speak both English and French.

-On the other hand, with their plucked eyebrows and eyelashes, filed teeth and traditions of slaving and cannibalism they were stereotypes of the Western view of African savages.
+On the other hand, with their plucked eyebrows and eyelashes, filed teeth and traditions of enslavement and cannibalism they were stereotypes of the Western view of African savages.

 Lapsley said the Zappo Zaps were "magnificent men and handsome women, and carry themselves quite as an aristocracy".
 However, he was disturbed by the way in which small girls danced lasciviously in imitation of older women.